 - a.
 Total nitrogen retention post-development load: 45% - b.
 Total phosphorus retention post-development load: 60% - c.
 Total suspended solids post-development load: 90% - d.
-Gross pollutants post-development load: 90% water sensitive urban design (WSUD) means a range of measures that are designed to avoid, or at least minimise, the environmental impacts of urbanisation in terms of the demand for water and the potential pollution threat to natural water bodies wetland means a location identified as 'wetland' on the Wetlands Map under Local Environmental Plan
+Gross pollutants post-development load: 90% water sensitive urban design (WSUD) means a range of measures that are designed to avoid, or at least minimise, the environmental impacts of urbanisation in terms of the demand for water and the potential pollution threat to natural water bodies weeds means a plant that is a pest wetland means a location identified as 'wetland' on the Wetlands Map under Local Environmental Plan